Connector Tableau Exchange Submission Guide

 Once your connector is approved, you will receive an email notification.
 You can now publish your Tableau-approved go-to-market materials to let your customers know that the connector is available.

-If you need to update your connector, make changes using the same form you used to submit it to the Tableau Exchange.
-Any changes you make will require approval before they are published.
+If you need to update your connector, you will need to update your GitHub repo with the changes and then publish the updated connector on the Exchange listing.
+Any changes you make will require updated artifacts and approval before they are published.

 If your connector is a beta release, be sure to update the connector when you are ready to move it from beta to general availability.